Searching for ribbons with machine learning: Machine learning

 that is a probability density over actions.
 In general the policy $\pi$ is state-dependent, though we will also study cases in which it is state-independent up to a mild state dependence associated to masking out illegal actions.
 A sequence of actions is drawn from the policy, which determines a trajectory through state space (a game) that is intrinsically stochastic.
 Accordingly, the reward $R$ varies from one game to the next and is a stochastic function.
 A learning algorithm in this context aims to change the policy to optimize the expectation value of the reward.

-In the Markov decision process that we study, the action space $\mathcal{A}$ is given by \begin{itemize} \item \textbf{start:} Chooses an arc of the knot and starts a new band \item \textbf{over:} Chooses the next arc and goes over this arc \item \textbf{under:} Chooses the next arc and goes under this arc \item \textbf{twist:} Inserts a twist into the band (either positive or negative) \item \textbf{end:} Ends the band by attaching it to an arc and simplifies the resulting link using SnapPy. \end{itemize} Illegal actions (which we mask out) consist of inserting positive and negative twists into the same band, self-intersecting the band, passing the band over or under itself, passing it over or under the same arc more than once, attaching bands that do not preserve orientation or connect different link components, and starting a new band before both ends of the current band have been attached.
+In the Markov decision process that we study, the action space $\mathcal{A}$ is given by \begin{itemize} \item \textbf{start:} Chooses an arc of the knot and starts a new band \item \textbf{over:} Chooses the next arc and goes over this arc \item \textbf{under:} Chooses the next arc and goes under this arc \item \textbf{twist:} Inserts a twist into the band (either positive or negative) \item \textbf{end:} Ends the band by attaching it to an arc.
+This completes a band addition move.
+We then simplify the resulting link using SnapPy, which includes all Reidemeister moves. \end{itemize} Illegal actions (which we mask out) consist of inserting positive and negative twists into the same band, self-intersecting the band, passing the band over or under itself, passing it over or under the same arc more than once, attaching bands that do not preserve orientation or connect different link components, and starting a new band before both ends of the current band have been attached.
 This allows us to model the band as a self-avoiding walk on the dual graph of the knot projection.
+We summarize the algorithm in Algorithm~\ref{alg:MDP} in Appendix~\ref{app:Algorithms}.

 The states are specified by the current link plus the current position of the band.
 We describe this using four channels called $G,C,B,T$.
 These channels are $N\times N$ matrices where $N=c+2$ is the maximum number of nodes of the dual graph of a knot diagram with $c$ crossings.
 (Since band additions may increase the number of crossings, we will actually choose $N$ to be larger than $c+2$ of the initial knot; see the end of Section~\ref{sec:RL}.)
 The $G$ channel is a modification of the adjacency matrix of the dual graph of the current link, involving the crossing signs and vertex labels, so that we can uniquely reconstruct the link from this matrix.
 The $C$ channel is an (in theory redundant, but useful to the algorithm) channel that describes which nodes in the dual graph correspond to the same link component.
 The $B$ channel keeps track of how the band was routed by specifying a sequence of visited nodes in the dual graph.
 Finally, $T$ is just a constant matrix specifying the number of twists performed.